Financial Support for Students

-VET FEE-HELP is being replaced with a new VET Student Loan scheme in 2017.
+VET FEE-HELP has been replaced with a new VET Student Loan scheme in 2017.

-Continuing students will still be able to access the older VET FEE-HELP loan scheme in 2017 to complete the course they commenced prior to 2017, up until 31 December 2017.
-The only exception is for Certificate IV level VET FEE-HELP trial courses, where VET FEE-HELP ends on 31 December 2016 (refer to note*).
+Continuing students are still able to access the older VET FEE-HELP loan scheme in 2017 to complete the course they commenced prior to 2017, up until 31 December 2017.
+The only exception is for Certificate IV level VET FEE-HELP trial courses, where VET FEE-HELP ended on 31 December 2016.

-For those existing students wishing to continue under VET FEE-HELP in 2017, you will need to ‘opt in’ to advise the government you wish to do so.
-Further advice will be provided on how to do this once it becomes available.
+For those existing students wishing to continue under VET FEE-HELP in 2017, you will need to ‘opt in’ to advise the government you wish to do so, via a pass-code that should have been already sent to you by the government.

-New students commencing their Diploma / Advanced Diploma / Graduate Certificate (VET) / Graduate Diploma (VET) TAFE level course for the first time in 2017, will be able to access the new VET Student Loan scheme for a tuition fee loan up to the published course loan cap, providing they meet VET Student Loan student eligibility criteria, and providing the course is listed as a VET Student Loan Scheme eligible course.
-This is subject to the passage of legislation of the VET Student Loans Bill 2016 through parliament prior to then.
+New students commencing their Diploma / Advanced Diploma / Graduate Certificate (VET) / Graduate Diploma (VET) TAFE level course for the first time in 2017, will be able to access the new VET Student Loan scheme for a tuition fee loan up to the published course loan cap, providing they meet VET Student Loan student eligibility criteria, and providing the course is approved for VET Student Loan for Box Hill Institute by the government.
+This list is viewable in the Skills Deepening Fee Schedule.

-A Loan Fee is yet to be finalized, however we anticipate a 20% loan fee will be applied, and added onto your VET Student Loan debt.
+A 20% loan fee applies to full-fee students and is added onto your VET Student Loan debt.

 To be eligible for a VET Student Loan, you must meet citizenship requirements, academic suitability course entry requirements, your course must be listed on the VET Student Loan Eligible Courses List, your total loan for the course must be within the stated course loan cap, and you cannot have exceeded your general FEE-HELP lifetime limit.
 Details as follows: